lonerapier/scratch-space/nomad-xyz.md

 ## Questions

-1. Why is an `Updater` called `Updater`?
-It's job is more like a validator.
+1. Why is an `Updater` called an `Updater` even tho its job is more like a validator?

-2. Can a `Relayer` send fraud messages?
-What if it does?
+2. Can a `Relayer` send fraudulent updates?
+What if it does, and who gets slashed in that case?

 No, it can't as it's job is just to relay whatever updates it polls to receiving chain.

-3. How fraud is proven back to the sending chain?

-Those messages are sent back to the source chain, which has old root and new root.
-The old root is then updated with new messages and checked with the new root.
-If found invalid, `Updater` is slashed.

 4. What are the future plans of tackling this optimistic timeout delay?